anuraggautam77/anuraggautam77/README.md

 I am Full Stack Web Developer with extensive experience in design and implementation of user-friendly and web-based applications.
 Always looking for working on some cool apps and with a great team. where I can learn and share my knowledge with them.
 Expertise in Reactjs.
 Good knowledge of scalable and reusable UI components and Front-end architecture.

-- [X] *Solid understanding of Javascript Full stack ; - Skilled in Node.js, Express, ES6 ,TypeScript, Reach, Vue2 + Vuex,  Vue3 + Pinia, Browser extensions.*
+- [X] *Solid understanding of Javascript Full stack Development; - Skilled in Node.js, Express, ES6 ,TypeScript, Reach, Vue2 + Vuex, Vue3 + Pinia, Browser extensions and Micro frontend development pattern *

-- [X] 🔭 Always eager to learn new technologies currently focus on Google Flutter, Graph QL and Graph DB.
+- [X] 🔭 Always eager to learn new technologies currently focus on Google Flutter, Golang,  GraphQL and Graph DB.

 - [X] Passionate about building products and services using technologies and frameworks that can provide a better user experience and interaction.
 However, most of all, I enjoy implementing core configuration logic for a module that scales over an extended period of time.